McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### translucent_moving_block
 Blocks which are translucent and are being moved by a piston.
-The one below is stained glass.

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_translucent_moving_block.png" width=400>